 From State Sen. Bob Cassilly:

 In my first year in the Senate, I received briefing after briefing in Annapolis pushing the wisdom of intense efforts to reduce the numbers of juveniles, statewide, who were involved in the juvenile justice system – this was achieved by simply not putting the juveniles into the system, letting them go without imposing consequences for their bad behavior and crimes.
 Five years later, the absurdity of those efforts is readily apparent.
 If decreases in juvenile involvement with the law matched decreases in juvenile crime, we would have cause to celebrate.
 But that is not what happened.
 The fact that decreased involvement corresponded with dramatic increases in violent juvenile crime makes clear that these efforts were not simply wrong but highly destructive of life and property.
+If you check my blog you can find the best information to guide you through a criminal case.

 A new Juvenile Justice Commission has been established in Annapolis to take a look at the growing epidemic of violent juvenile crime.
 Below is my letter to the leaders of that Commission in which I outline 14 common-sense recommendations to reduce violent juvenile crime in our state.